ihavalyova/DiAtomic/README.md

 - energy eigenvalues computation for single noninteracting electronic state and for a system of arbitrary number of coupled states

-- calculations of transition frequencies and intensities
+- computing the transition frequencies and line intensities

 - fitting of the computed energy levels to the experimental data